 You can use a darning needle or your crochet hook to “weave in” the end of the string, hiding it among the threads.

 If you have a shower curtain ring handy, you can modify your binding off process a little to keep a little loop for hanging your potholder!

 Complete the process as detailed above, but insert your curtain ring in the last loop you have, so that the loop can’t get any smaller.

-If you don’t have a curtain ring, you can also use a bit of fabric glue to seal the knot where you fasten off the last loop.
-This way, the potholder will not unravel in the wash.
+If you don’t have a curtain ring, you can also use a bit of permanent fabric glue to seal the knot where you fasten off the last loop so that the potholder will stay intact when washing.

 You can also crochet a loop at the end, if you know how to make a chain.

 To do this, hold off on cutting and fastening off.
 When you’ve pulled through your last (and first) loop, simply make a short chain (anywhere from 5 to 10 stitches depending on how thick your yarn or T-shirt loops are).
 Then attach the chain to the base of the bound off loop with a single crochet.
 Fasten off as normal.